onexi/reaction-timer-azusa-i/README.txt

   - After user inputs name and clicks "Start Challenge", "Stop" button will turn red after a random number of seconds (between 5 and 10 sec)
   - When the user clicks the "Stop" button after it turns red, a reaction time will be measured and printed on the browser.
-Fastest reaction time and a history of previous trials will be shown
+Fastest reaction time and history of all reaction times will be shown
   - User cannot start this challenge unless user enters their name.
     If the user clicks "Start Challenge" button without entering their name, user will be notified by an error message